thasso/pyjip/docs/source/tools_and_pipelines.rst

 In fact, now that we have the options specified, we can also use it in the `command` block and replace the bash sequence generation.
 This way, there is only one place where the names of the output files are generated.
-That means only one place where we have to look for bugs or change things.
+That means only one place exists where we have to look for bugs or to change things.

 .. note:: You can use the validation block for pre-processing, but keep in mind
           that the validation block will be called **more than once**.
 That